 The missile is about 2.49m long with 0.3m diameter and a wingspan of 0.72m.
 It has a cylindrical body with the warhead at its central section.
 Additionally, it has delta wings with a long-chord.

 Tail control surfaces are mounted close to the trailing edge of the aircraft’s wing.
 An aircraft can carry up to six Mavericks at a time and the missile can be assigned to multiple targets simultaneously.
-The missile is normally fitted to the under wing clusters of a aircraft.
+The missile is normally fitted to the under-wing clusters of an aircraft.

 The AGM-65 uses solid fuel for propulsion.
 The power plant consists of Thiokol TX-481 solid-propellant rocket motor situated behind the warhead.
 The missile fires at a speed of 1,150km/h and has a range of about 22km at medium altitude.

 The Maverick can carry two types of warheads—including a heavy weight warhead that penetrates the target before detonating, with the help of a delayed fuse; and a shaped charge warhead consisting of a contact fuse in the nose.
 The heavy-weight warhead is more efficient against harder and larger targets.